Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **roamingSettingType** - identifies the location from which we attempt to read settings

 - **settingId** - the setting that was attempted to be fetched

+#### Office.Android.DocsUI.PaywallControl.ActivityNotAvailableToLaunchPaywall

+This event is triggered when the app crashes.
+The data is used to determine whether the app crashed due to activity context being null/destroyed or working as expected.
+Activity context refers to the scenarios when users try to access the paywall but are unable to for any reason.

+The following fields are collected:

+- None

 #### Office.Android.EarlyTelemetry.UngracefulAppExitInfo